lexiconhq/lexicon/documentation/versioned_docs/version-2.0.0-beta/app-store.md

 - An Expo account
 - XCode is installed on your development machine
 - EAS CLI 2.6.0 or newer
+- The [Lexicon Discourse plugin](./discourse-plugin.md) is already installed on your Discourse instance

 To get started with TestFlight and publishing your app, you'll need an **Apple Developer account**.